A simple puff pastry cake with lots of berries, this pastry cake looks impressive but is so easy to make.

 Notes

-- Fresh berries are expensive, so it is preferable to use frozen berries for the filling and fresh berries for the topping.
-However, if fresh ones are not available, you can still take the frozen ones for the topping, thaw them on kitchen paper which will absorb as much water as possible, and place them on the cake just before serving.
+- Berries: Fresh berries are expensive, so it is preferable to use frozen berries for the filling and fresh berries for the topping.
+However, if fresh ones are not available, you can still take the frozen ones for the topping, thaw them on kitchen paper, which will absorb as much water as possible, and place them on the cake just before serving.

-- The cream stabilizer is not always necessary; you will have to decide yourself if the whipped cream is stable enough or not.
+- The cream stabilizer is not always necessary; you will have to decide for yourself if the whipped cream is stable enough or not.
 The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
 In this case, you will mix 2 teaspoons icing sugar with 2 teaspoon cornstarch and use exactly as described in the recipe.

 Karen says